Everything you need to know about the TMS!

 • Earplugs of all kinds

-All other items such as jackets, backpacks, lunches etc. can be handed in at the cloakroom free of charge.
+All other items such as jackets, rucksacks, lunches etc. can be handed in free of charge at the cloakroom.

-The test itself begins after admission with a detailed explanation of the test rules and the distribution of the test booklets for the morning part.
-When the booklet may be opened and turned to the next test after completion of each subtest is announced each time and must always be followed immediately.
-Notes, sketches and marks may be made anywhere in the test booklet - except for the two memory tests - but only the answers on the answer sheet will be assessed.
+The test itself begins after admission with a detailed explanation of the test rules and the handing out of the test booklets for the morning section.
+When the booklet may be opened and turned over to the next test after completion of each sub-test is announced each time and must always be followed immediately.
+Notes, sketches and markings may be made anywhere in the test booklet - except for the two memory tests - but only the answers on the answer sheet will be assessed.

 How is the TMS assessed?

-In the TMS, unlike in school, for example, you don't get marks for how much you have done right on the bottom line, but rather depending on how well you have done in relation to the other candidates.
-A personal percentage value and a standard value (also called test value in the TMS) provide information about how far above or below the average one is.
-The standard score lies in a mathematical normal distribution between 70 and 130.
-While the average is at a value of 100, all those with a higher score are above average and all those with a lower score are below average.
-The percentage rank, on the other hand, indicates what percentage of the remaining participants scored worse or the same.
-A rank of 71% means, for example, that you were among the best 30%.
-A grade equivalent is then calculated from this result.
+With the TMS, unlike at school, for example, you don't get a grade for how much you got right on balance, but rather depending on how well you did in relation to the other candidates.
+A personal percentage and a standard score (also known as a test score in the TMS) indicate how far above or below average you are.
+The standard score lies between 70 and 130 in a mathematically normal distribution.
+While the average score is 100, everyone with a higher score is above average and everyone with a lower score is below average.
+The percentage rank, on the other hand, indicates the percentage of the remaining participants who performed worse or equally well.
+A rank of 71% means, for example, that you have made it into the top 30%.
+This result is then used to calculate a grade equivalent at the end.

-Under the conditions of the TMS, however, one should not over-interpret the result, after all, one is measuring oneself against thousands of other competitors, some of whom are well prepared and motivated, and being "only" average in a group of very good competitors is still very good!
+Under the conditions of the TMS, however, the result should not be over-interpreted, after all, you are competing against thousands of other, sometimes well-prepared and motivated competitors and being "only" average in a group of very good competitors is still very good!

-In order to test new tasks for future test runs, there are so-called "scatter tasks" in all subtests of the TMS except for "Learning Figures" and "Learning Facts".
-These are individual questions that are indistinguishable from the others and must be worked on normally, but do not count towards the score.
+In order to try out new tasks for future test runs, the TMS has so-called "scatter tasks" in all subtests except "Learning figures" and "Learning facts".
+These are individual questions that are indistinguishable from the others and must be completed as normal, but are not included in the scoring.
 This ensures that new questions correspond to an appropriate level of difficulty.
 There are 4-6 questions per subtest.

 TMS - Test for medical degree programmes